Heritage Trail Co-Founders on WREG-Channel 3 in Memphis

 Paula has spoken extensively around the country at conferences, universities, colleges, and junior colleges.
 In her presentations, she highlights the dearth of statuary honoring women.
 Videos are on her website – www.paulacasey.com – and on YouTube –

 She served as president of Tennessee Woman Suffrage Monument, Inc., and was primarily responsible for the fund-raising for the monument that was unveiled on Aug.
 26, 2016, in Nashville’s Centennial Park.
 She served as fiscal agent for Jackson’s statue of Sue Shelton White, the only Tennessee woman jailed fighting for suffrage which was unveiled on May 25, 2017, in front of Jackson’s City Hall.
-She chairs the Memphis Suffrage Monument committee which plans to unveil the public art in August 2019 during the Bicentennial events.
+She chairs the Memphis Suffrage Monument committee which plans to unveil the public art in the Fall of 2019 during the Bicentennial events.

 The book is available at these locations: